 Say Goodbye to Compression Garments after Dr. Cheng’s Lymphedema Microsurgery

-Winner of the Godina Travel Fellow of American Society for Reconstructive Microsurgery award, Ming-Huei Cheng MD, MBA, FACS, is a board-certified plastic surgeon specialized in reconstructive microsurgery.
-He finished a combined microsurgical and research fellowship at Department of Plastic Surgery, MD Anderson Cancer Center, Houston, Texas in 1999.
-He is a member of the American Society for Reconstructive Microsurgery since 2003, a fellow of the American College of Surgeons since 2009, an international member of the American Society of Plastic Surgeons since 2012 and became an Adjunct Professor of the Department of Plastic Surgery at University of Michigan, Ann Arbor, MI, USA in 2017.
+Winner of the 2006 Godina Travel Fellow of American Society for Reconstructive Microsurgery award, Ming-Huei Cheng MD, MBA, FACS, is a board-certified plastic surgeon specialized in reconstructive microsurgery.
+Dr. Ming-Huei Cheng completed his General Surgery and Plastic Surgery residency training at Chang Gung Memorial Hospital in 1991-1997.
+He finished a combined microsurgical and research fellowship at the Department of Plastic Surgery, M.D.
+Anderson Cancer Center, Houston, Texas in 1999.
+He is a member of the American Society for Reconstructive Microsurgery since 2003, a Fellow of the American College of Surgeons since 2009, an international member of the American Society of Plastic Surgeons since 2012, and he became an Adjunct Professor of the Section of Plastic Surgery at University of Michigan, Ann Arbor, MI, the USA in 2017.

 Dr. Cheng’s peer-reviewed research papers of upper limb lymphedema, “Vascularized groin lymph node transfer using the wrist as a recipient site for management of postmastectomy upper extremity lymphedema”, “Vascularized groin lymph node flap transfer for postmastectomy upper limb lymphedema: The anatomy, mechanism and outcomes”, “The mechanism of vascularized lymph node transfer for lymphedema – Natural lymphatico-Venous Drainage” were all published in the leading journal of plastic surgery, Journal of Plastic Reconstructive Surgery.